 However, de Gaulle initially has little status among his French compatriots and foreign allies, who often view him as being imperious and stubborn.

 "I resented his arrogant demeanour," Churchill writes.
 "Here he was, a refugee, an exile from his own country under sentence of death, in a position entirely dependent on the goodwill of the British government, and also now of the United States.
 The Germans had conquered his country.
 He had no real foothold anywhere.
 Never mind; he defied all."

-The Free French movement will establish close ties with the Resistance within France, win the allegiance of French colonies in West Africa, and help to liberate the French mandates in Lebanon and Syria.
+The Free French movement develops close ties with the Resistance within France.
+It also wins the allegiance of French colonies in West Africa and helps to liberate the French mandates in Lebanon and Syria.

 Meanwhile, the Pétain Government signs an armistice with the Germans on 22 June.
-The Third French Republic has come to an end.
-The French armed forces are demobilised and the government dissolved.
+The Third French Republic is dissolved.
+The French armed forces are demobilised and the government disbanded.
 Administration of the country is split, with the Germans taking control of the northern two-thirds and a new French Government being given the remaining third in the south.

-During the occupation, France will be forced to supply Germany with hundreds of thousands of labourers and more material aid than any other German satellite.
-The Vichy Government will also be ruthless in its treatment of opponents and Jews, with about 75,000 mostly foreign-born Jews being arrested and sent to their deaths in Nazi concentration camps.
+During the occupation, France is forced to supply Germany with hundreds of thousands of labourers and more material aid than any other German-occupied state.
+The Vichy Government is ruthless in its treatment of opponents and Jews.
+About 75,000 mostly foreign-born Jews are arrested and sent to their deaths in Nazi concentration camps.

 On 4 July de Gaulle becomes the subject of Vichy retribution when he is court-martialled in absentia and sentenced to four years in prison.
 On 2 August a second court-martial finds him guilty of treason and condemns him to death.